TrellixVulnTeam/Capstone_BLYJ/docs/ProgressReport3.md

 # Progress Report 3

+2020.2.16 - 2020.2.22

 ## Summary of Work Completed

 We've decied on a group name: jestr.

-### Goals completed this week

-Decided on a group name.
 Read more papers, did more research into PMUT tech.
 Decided that it may be better to transition into camera gesture recognition, so we can focus on the applications rather than the tech itself.

+### Goals completed this week

+One goal for this week was to get funded for the PMUT project.
+Unfortunately, it looks like using ultrasound will be a little over our heads, so we've decided to transition into using camera recognition for gesture control.

 ### Goals not met this week